China sacks anti-monopoly adviser over Qualcomm payment - Xinhua

 Such investigations have rekindled concerns that the Chinese government may be using the anti-monopoly law to support domestic firms at the expense of foreign companies.

-(Reporting by Ben Blanchard; Additional reporting by Beijing newsroom; Editing by David Clarke and Ryan Woo)
+(Reporting by Ben Blanchard; Additional reporting by Beijing newsroom; Editing by David Clarke)